101 – York University

 York University Automatic Entrance Scholarships

-If you have an admission average of 80% or higher, you are guaranteed a York University Automatic Entrance Scholarship ranging from $500 to $3,500.
-The $3,500 scholarship is renewable for 3 additional years for students who maintain high academic standing.
+If you have an admission average of 80% or higher, you are guaranteed a York University Automatic Entrance Scholarship.
+Scholarships range in value.

-Education costs are met by a variety of sources, including the following:
+Education costs are met by a variety of sources, including:

 - Ontario Student Assistance Program (OSAP)